The life of a gig worker isn’t known as one of luxury, but what if you could make money while experiencing class and glam every day and night?

-The entire request, pick-up, and drop-off process is as easy as for UberX.
 However, riders are guaranteed an elevated experience from start to finish: shiny leather seats, a high-quality driver, and perhaps a Tesla to show off to their friends.

 For drivers, this means an opportunity to earn more per hour is right at your fingertips.

 Uber Black Driver Requirements

 The path to driving Uber Black isn’t as straightforward as driving a standard UberX vehicle.

 In addition to fulfilling minimum Uber driver requirements expected of all drivers — which include proof of in-state insurance, background check clearance, and at least a year of licensed driving experience — the company takes strict measures to ensure only the best drivers are earning through Uber Black.

 Because Uber boasts that Black is a luxury service with professional drivers, one measure they take into account is a minimum rating requirement.